kosbarts/Commissioner/README.md

 - Slant (slnt) - 0 to -12 degrees.
 (Default 0) Controls the slant of the letters.
 A stronger slant creates more emphasis and contrast to upright styles.

 - Flair (FLAR) - 0 to 100.
-(Default 0) The values are arbitrary and the lenght of the axis could be narrower (i.e. 0 to 10).
+(Default 0) The values are arbitrary and the length of the axis could be narrower (i.e. 0 to 10).
 As the flair axis grows the straight grotesque terminals develop a swelling and joints become more idiosyncratic.
 The flair axis was originally called Flare, referring to the flaring of the stems, but at some point I decided to name it flair, as in stylisness and panache.

 - Volume (VOLM) - 0 to 100.
 (Default 0) The values are arbitrary and the lenght of the axis could be narrower (i.e. 0 to 10).
 The volume axis works only in combination with the Flair axis.
 It transforms the glyphic serifs to wedge-like ones and add a little more edge to details.